Request a planning scheme amendment (rezoning)

 If the minister amends without exhibition

-If the minister amends the planning scheme without exhibition, it will come into effect on the date the amendment is advertised.
+If the minister amends the planning scheme without exhibition, it will come into effect on the date the amendment is published online.

 The amendment and the reasons for the decision will also be made available online.